Tom Andrews (poet): Poetry

 Poet and critic Lisa Russ Spaar has called Tom Andrews "One of the great stylists — and one of the best, and under-known, poets — of the past 20 years."
 His collection, The Hemophiliac's Motorcycle, is available online for free through the University of Iowa Press.

 Some scholars have examined his work through the lens of disability; as a hemophiliac, much of his poetry seems concerned with the body as spectacle, in its achievements as well as its limitations.
 As professor Susannah Mintz puts it in her article Lyric Bodies: Poets on Disability and Masculinity, published in PMLA in March 2012, "the speaker [of the title poem in The Hemophiliac's Motorcycle] presents himself as paradoxical: at risk and highly skilled, competitive and communal, worthy of respect for his talent and potentially feared or derided for the strange behavior of so metaphorically charged a substance as his blood."

 Personal life

 Andrews married Carrie Garlinghouse in the late 1980s.
 They divorced in 1993.

 At the time of his death, Andrews was engaged to Alice B. Paterakis of Athens, Greece, whom he had met at the American Academy in Rome, where both had been fellows.
 They were to be married the week before he died.

 Death

 Andrews died in a London hospital on July 18, 2001, as a result of complications from thrombotic thrombocytopenic purpura, a rare blood disease.
 He was forty years old.

-He was buried in Kirkland Memorial Gardens in Mason County, West Virginia.

-Praise for Tom Andrews

-Poet Jean Valentine said "He is a true poet, loving, tough, ecstatic."

-Guy Davenport, one of the country's most powerful critics, said "These are not poems about illness.
-They are about the dominion of the spirit when it is rich in imagination and courage."